 I repeat: do not miss your Breakfast.
 It is the first boost to your metabolism for the day.
 Keeps you active and bright.
 Eat your breakfast to the fullest.

 • Water yourself daily:

 Just as plants need water to grow.
 Your body needs a lot of water to work properly.

-First, think came to your mind must be Yoga?
+First thing came to your mind must be Yoga.
 Well, there’s a similarity between these two.
 Joga is an advanced form of yoga, designed especially for athletes.
 It involves the same poses as typical Yoga but has an emphasis on strength training while traditional Yoga focuses on stretching and flexibility.